 Up to 20-30% of adults with LVNC are expected to have a pathogenic mutation in one of the genes in this panel (Ichida et al 2001; Vatta et al. 2003; Hermida-Prieto et al. 2004; Klaassen et al. 2008; Hoedemaekers et al. 2010).

 Very few gross deletions, duplications and complex rearrangements have been reported in patients with LVNC.
 Gross deletions and/or complex rearrangements have been reported in LMNA, MYBPC3, MYH7 and TAZ.

 This test is performed using Next-Gen sequencing with additional Sanger sequencing as necessary.

-This panel provides full coverage of all coding exons of the genes plus 10 bases of flanking noncoding DNA in all available transcripts along with other non-coding regions in which pathogenic variants have been identified at PreventionGenetics or reported elsewhere.
+This panel typically provides 98.9% coverage of all coding exons of the genes plus 10 bases of flanking noncoding DNA in all available transcripts along with other non-coding regions in which pathogenic variants have been identified at PreventionGenetics or reported elsewhere.
 We define full coverage as >20X NGS reads or Sanger sequencing.
 PGnome panels typically provide slightly increased coverage over the PGxome equivalent.
 PGnome sequencing panels have the added benefit of additional analysis and reporting of deep intronic regions (where applicable).

 Indications for Test